No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 - **Potential mitigations:**
   1. Throttle the number of requests
   2. Set and enforce a maximum size for request header and request body
-  3. Allow wallet connection server to be disabled or switched off
+  3. Allow dApp connect server to be disabled or switched off
   4. Protect secret data temporarily stored in memory with a software enclave by using something the like [MemGuard](https://pkg.go.dev/github.com/awnumar/memguard) in case a memory paging/swapping occurs
-  5. Allow the user to switch the wallet connection server off, even when the server is receiving requests
+  5. Allow the user to switch the dApp connect server off, even when the server is receiving requests
-  6. Allow the user to switch the wallet connection server on for a limited period of time.
+  6. Allow the user to switch the dApp connect server on for a limited period of time.
 This would limit the window of opportunity the actor has in doing this type of attack.
   7. Have a maximum number of connections to dApps

 [Back to top ↑](#table-of-contents)